Sam-v6/nfl/README.md

 # Overview
-This repo trains on the 2022 NFL Season Weeks 1 - 9 to predict man or zone pass coverage with machine learning.
+This repo trains on the 2022 NFL Season Weeks 1 - 8 to predict man or zone pass coverage BEFORE the snap with machine learning.
+Week 9 plays are used for evaluation.

 Two models are implemented:
 - LSTM "naive" model that treats location tracking data as true time series inputs